leofds/notes/ansible/ansible.md

 Ansible won't find this module automatically, for that you have these options:

 - Put your module in the default module path `.ansible/plugins/modules/` by creating the directories first: `mkdir -p $HOME/.ansible/plugins/modules/`.
-The default path can be changed in the ansible.cfg file.
+The default module path can be changed in the ansible.cfg file.
 - Set the environment variable `export ANSIBLE_LIBRARY="$HOME/library"`

 Module [Return Values](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html)